rawalraj022/Crowdfunding-platform-for-startups-and-artists/README.md

 # Crowdfunding platform for startups and artists
-Crowdfunding platform for startups and artists, [ Focus in nepal and india ]
+Crowdfunding platform for startups and artists, [ Focus in nepal and india ] By Tech Parivartan Team